rexcontrols/REXexamples/Modbus_examples/README.md

-Modbus protocol in the REX Control System
+﻿Modbus protocol in the REX Control System
 =========================================

 The examples contained in this folder demonstrate the use of the Modbus protocol